 Research Possible Collectibles

 Tin toys, old train sets, and vintage lunchboxes are just a few examples of items that could be worth good money on the collectibles market.
 Any animation cells, old records, and vintage toys dating back to before the 1960’s tend to be top sellers.
 If you think you might have a collectible item on your hand, be sure to do a bit of research before you pop it up on eBay, or you may be missing out on a gold mine.
-Check with collectible catalogues, websites, or local auction houses to find out its true worth and then consider putting it up for auction, particularly if you have a limited-edition collectible.
+Check with collectible catalogs, websites, or local auction houses to find out its true worth and then consider putting it up for auction, particularly if you have a limited-edition collectible.

-Sell Products in Lots
+Sell Products In Bulk

 This spring, don’t just give away your used household clutter – turn it into cash and use it to fund your summer holiday.